tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/购买指南/购买方式_intl_en.md

 2. You will be returned to the instance list after you purchase the instance.
 The instance will be in the **Delivering** status.
 You can use the instance after around 3–5 minutes when its status changes to **Running**.

 ### Purchasing a single-node instance
+>?The single-node architecture of the cloud disk edition is currently in beta test.
+To try it out, [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+>
 1. Log in to the [TencentDB for MySQL purchase page](https://buy.intl.cloud.tencent.com/cdb), configure the following instance information, and click **Buy Now**.
  - **Billing Mode**: Monthly subscription and pay-as-you-go billing are supported.
     - If your business has a stable long-term demand, we recommend you select monthly subscription.
     - If the request volume of your business fluctuates greatly and instantaneously, we recommend you choose pay-as-you-go billing.
  - **Region**: Select the region where you want to deploy your TencentDB for MySQL instance.
-This architecture is currently supported in Shanghai、Chengdu、Guangzhou and Beijing region and will be available in more regions in the future.
+This architecture is currently supported in Shanghai, Chengdu, Guangzhou, and Beijing regions and will be available in more regions in the future.
 We recommend you use the same region as the CVM instance to be connected to.
 Tencent Cloud services in different regions cannot communicate with each other over the private network.
 The region cannot be modified after purchase.
  - **Database Version**: Currently, TencentDB for MySQL supports MySQL 8.0 and 5.7 for the single-node architecture.
 For more information on the features of each version, see [MySQL 5.7 Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/).
  - **Engine**: The default engine is InnoDB, which is the most commonly used OLTP storage engine, with complete transaction support and powerful capability of highly concurrent reads/writes.
  - **Architecture**: Select **Single-node**.